Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Numerical schemes

-\end{lem} Our objective is to derive bounds for each term in the R.H.S.~of (\ref{eq:s_bd_cpl}) over a coarse time step $\Delta_{\ell-1}$.
-For the first term, we have the following result with proof in Appendix \ref{app:strong_err_coupl}. \begin{theorem} Let $1 \le \ell \le L$.
+Our objective is to derive bounds for each term in the R.H.S.~of (\ref{eq:s_bd_cpl}) over a coarse time step $\Delta_{\ell-1}$.
+For the first term, we have the following result: \begin{theorem} Let $1 \le \ell \le L$.
 For all $p \ge 2$, there exists a constant $C$ such that

-\end{theorem} Also, from the strong convergence rate of scheme (\ref{eq:scheme}) we have that, for any $p \ge 2$ there exist constants $C_1, C_2 > 0$ such that: